 In Waldenstrom’s macroglobulinemia, the lymphocytes are similar in shape to plasma cells.
 Plasma cells make antibodies, which are specialized proteins that help make viruses and bacteria harmless to the body.
 One type of antibody made by plasma cells is called immunoglobulin M (IgM).
 Another name for Waldenstrom’s macroglobulinemia is lymphoplasmacytic lymphoma.
 It is classified as an indolent, or low-grade, type of lymphoma.
 Learn more about the subtypes of NHL.

 Because lymphatic tissue is found in so many parts of the body, Waldenstrom’s macroglobulinemia can start almost anywhere and may spread to almost any organ in the body.
 When people are first diagnosed with the disease, it has usually already spread to the blood and bone marrow.
-It may also eventually affect the lymph nodes, liver, or spleen, as well as the stomach, intestines, and lungs.
-Rarely, Waldenstrom’s macroglobulinemia spreads to the skin or thyroid gland.
+It may also eventually affect the lymph nodes, liver, or spleen, and rarely the stomach, intestines, lungs, skin, or thyroid gland.

 Looking for More of an Introduction?